Ahmadbbr/Meta-analysis/README.md

 This repository provides all the necessary materials to **reproduce the analysis**, including datasets, scripts for statistical analysis, and templates for visualizing results.

-This version is **focused entirely on describing your project**, its importance, and what it covers, without going into technical repository details.